Skip to Main Content

 • require SWAs to use [UI] penalty and interest collections solely for UI administration; and

-• permit the Department to collect and store states’ UI claimant data.
+• pass legislation clearly stating the Department's authority to collect and store states’ UI claimant data.

 DOL’S PROGRESS